-- Downpayment Assistance and Fixed Rate Mortgages - the Caucus and member communities have pooled resources to the provide downpayment assistance and affordable, fixed-rate mortgages to low and moderate income homebuyers.
+- Downpayment Assistance and Fixed Rate Mortgages - the Caucus and member communities have pooled resources to provide downpayment assistance and affordable, fixed-rate mortgages to low and moderate-income homebuyers.
 The first program, which was launched in 1997, provided more than $200,000,000 in assistance in its first eleven years.
 The most recent version of the program which relaunched in 2013 served 28 cities and provided more than $320,000,000 in mortgages.
-The current program is targeted to low and very low income households and more information can be found on the Metro DPA website.
+The current program is targeted to low and very low-income households and more information can be found on the Metro DPA website.

-- Removing Barriers to Construction of Low Cost Housing - for several years the Caucus was deeply engaged in the efforts of the Homeownership Opportunity Alliance to reform Colorado’s laws regarding how construction defect claims are resolved.
+- Removing Barriers to Construction of Low-Cost Housing - for several years the Caucus was deeply engaged in the efforts of the Homeownership Opportunity Alliance to reform Colorado’s laws regarding how construction defect claims are resolved.
 In 2013 it became clear that, unlike the single-family home market, the condominium market was not rebounding from the recession.
 Condominiums are a critical component of the housing market.
-They are popular among both first time buyers and those interested in down-sizing.
-Because of their land efficiency, they are also a critical part of many communities’ efforts to build walkable and transit friendly communities where residents can live, work and play.
-Working with partners from the public, private and non-profit sectors a series of reforms to existing law were identified that would facilitate faster, more equitable and more cost effective resolution to defect claims through arbitration.
+They are popular among both first-time buyers and those interested in down-sizing.
+Because of their land efficiency, they are also a critical part of many communities’ efforts to build walkable and transit-friendly communities where residents can live, work and play.
+Working with partners from the public, private and non-profit sectors a series of reforms to existing law were identified that would facilitate faster, more equitable and more cost-effective resolution to defect claims through arbitration.
 In 2017, House Bill 17-1279 was passed by a bipartisan coalition.
-The bill was consistent with the Caucus’ adopted 2017 Principles for Construction Defects Reform in that it provided homeowners additional protections in the form of preserving alternative dispute resolution as an option for homeowners and requiring informed consent and transparency before a HOA engaged it's members in costly and lengthy litigation.
+The bill was consistent with the Caucus’ adopted 2017 Principles for Construction Defects Reform in that it provided homeowners additional protections in the form of preserving alternative dispute resolution as an option for homeowners and requiring informed consent and transparency before an HOA engaged its members in costly and lengthy litigation.